eugene-goldberg/n8n_workflow_runner/README.md

 1. Import the workflow:
    - Open n8n
-   - Import `n8n-ai-chat-workflow.json`
+   - Import `n8n-ai-chat-workflow-working.json`

 2. Configure the workflow:
-   - Add your AI service (OpenAI, Claude, etc.)
+   - Add your AI service (OpenAI, Claude, etc.) if needed
-   - Note the webhook URL
+   - Note the webhook URL from the Webhook Trigger node

 3. Update the backend:
-   - Edit `backend/main.py`
+   - Edit `backend/main_with_websocket.py`
    - Set `N8N_WEBHOOK_URL` to your webhook URL
-   - Set `CALLBACK_BASE_URL` to your server URL
+   - Set `CALLBACK_BASE_URL = "http://172.17.0.1:8000"` (Docker bridge)

 4. Activate the workflow in n8n

+**Important**: The workflow uses `items[0].json.body` to access webhook data and prepares the callback payload in the Process Message node.

 ## 💬 Chat Features